mimosa123321/ynap-frontend-task/README.md

 ## Start the app

-Clone the project and run npm install.
+Clone the project and run npm install in the ynap-frontend-task directory

 ## Available Scripts